Two Factor Authentication

 Twitter

-You can pick up a Yubikey or Google Titan here:
+You can purchase a Yubikey or Google Titan here:

-While there are other authentication apps, I prefer Microsoft Authenticator because it also offers a free password manager with sync so you can make all your passwords long, strong, and unique.
-The unique part is important, if one account does suffer a breach, they can’t use that password to try and log into any other accounts – this is critically important for services that don’t yet offer 2FA.
-Check out these 2FA apps:
+While there are other authentication apps, I prefer Microsoft Authenticator or Bitwarden because they also offers a free password manager with sync so you can make all your passwords long, strong, and unique for every website.
+The unique part is important, if one account does suffer a breach, they can’t reuse that password to try and log into any of your other accounts – this is critically important for services that don’t yet offer MFA.

 Microsoft Authenticator